Accessibility Tools Recite Me

 The programme has three main components, seeking to achieve quality and equitable, inclusive and sustainable impact:

-1. Support Presidential Working Party on Education Reform (PWPER) foundational learning reforms, building a strong policy environment for effective delivery using locally driven embedded technical assistance.
+1. support Presidential Working Party on Education Reform (PWPER) foundational learning reforms, building a strong policy environment for effective delivery using locally driven embedded technical assistance.

-1. Deliver strong, evidence-based ECE models in Wajir and Mandera for existing government-funded ECE centres, strengthening ECE management and teacher capabilities, as well as building community support for ECE.
+2. deliver strong, evidence-based ECE models in Wajir and Mandera for existing government-funded ECE centres, strengthening ECE management and teacher capabilities, as well as building community support for ECE.

-1. Generate robust evidence on effective strategies for delivering ECE to influence policy and practice, using this evidence to support adaptive programming and engage in policy dialogue.
+3. generate robust evidence on effective strategies for delivering ECE to influence policy and practice, using this evidence to support adaptive programming and engage in policy dialogue.

 Equity considerations cut across all interventions on the programme, and we draw on our own expertise, and that of our partners, to ensure support for marginalised groups, girls and children with disabilities.